lukasz-wiecaszek/gr-gnss-gnuradio-3.8/README.md

   - As name suggests, this is a sink block which saves GCS (latitude, longitude and altitude) positions in a file in geojson format.
 Then you may use that file for example on http://geojson.io to see your positions on a map.
+- number_file_sink
+  - Helper block, used to store output data/numbers in a file.
+    I am using this block currently for storing doppler shift frequencies from debug port of 'acquisition_and_tracking' block.
+Please see 'examples/doppler_shift_sv20_20.png'.

 If interested, please see especially gps_acquisition_and_tracking_v4.grc where you will be able to spot navigation message bits on the GUI Time Sink.